Xaempel/CoolYoutubeDownloader/README.md

 # CoolYoutubeDowloader
 This is my own youtube downloader working in local

+## Disclaimer

+This software is intended for **legal use only**.
+You are responsible for ensuring that you have the rights to download or access any content using this application.
+The author assumes no liability for any misuse or illegal use of this software.

 ## Licenese

 This project is licensed under the GNU General Public License version 2.
 You can find the full text of the license in the LICENSE file.